ironrule/se_project_react/README.md

 **Future Plans**

-Future plans for this site are to complete functionality of front-end components and to create the back-end server for this remaining parts of this project to be fully functional.
+Future plans for this site are to create the back-end server for this remaining parts of this project to be fully functional.
 Additional information will be added as the project progresses.